WebQAChat/browser-extension/README.md

 Task 3.
 Frontend:
   - [ ] Plan the layout and design of the chatbot interface within the browser extension.
     * [ ] Create HTML/CSS templates to structure and style the interface.
+    * [ ] Write JavaScript code (in background.js, content.js, popup.js) to show the input screen when the user click on the chatbot icon

 Task 4.
 Backend:
   - [ ] Implement the chatbot functionality: